kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Throughout this section, we have emphasized the value of reducing the administrative overhead involved in running grant rounds.
 However, we acknowledge that even a continuous process might benefit from a periodic "tempo" of participation.

-While pairwise voting processes are often seen as more inherently engaging than other forms of voting, it would be naive to expect ongoing voter participation without some external incentive or motivation -- relational (status), financial, or both.
+An always-on process is hard to keep top-of-mind, and might see particiption lapse over time.

-To provide this, one could imagine running "campaigns" to periodically refresh voting data at scale, leveraging leaderboards and other rewards to stimulate data-collection.
+To counteract this, one could imagine running "campaigns" to periodically refresh voting data at scale, leveraging leaderboards and other incentives to stimulate data-collection.
-In the best case, resources which would otherwise have gone to administrative tasks can be redirected towards higher-impact purposes, such as commissioning compelling digital collectibles to give as rewards to process participants.
+In the best case, resources which would otherwise have gone to administrative tasks can be redirected towards other purposes, such as commissioning compelling digital collectibles to give as rewards to participants.

 On the payouts side, one could imagine making payouts on a monthly or quarterly basis, or conditioning payouts on milestones determined by a separate governance process.